 For these types of education, the vocational nature of studies is evaluated in relation to your current job and your previous educational background.
 You can explain the vocational nature of studies in more detail in your application.
 You can also append a statement from your employer regarding the vocational nature of the studies.
 Allowances cannot be paid for general education or education as a hobby or with no fixed targets.

-You must study full-time while you are receiving an adult education allowance.
 Full-time studies encompass an average of at least three credits or competence points or two study weeks per month.
-If the scope of your studies is not defined in terms of credits or study weeks, the scope of the studies as defined by the educational institution must average at least 20 hours per week.
+If the scope of your studies is not defined in terms of credits or study weeks, the scope of the studies as defined by the education institution must average at least 20 hours per week.

-Studies completed and registered before the allowance period began will not be counted as studies completed during the allowance period.
-Previous studies or accredited work experience will also not be counted as studies completed during the allowance period even if the completion is recognised on the register of studies during the allowance period.
-Note that an adult education allowance is granted on the basis of the studies you declare on your application, and the completion of these studies.
+For all allowance receivers, the studies completed before the start of the allowance period are not considered to have been completed during the allowance period.
+In addition, credits approved from previous studies or work experience are not considered to have been completed during the allowance period, even if they are entered in the credit register during the allowance period.
+Please note that the adult education allowance in granted on the basis of and for the completion of the studies indicated in the application.

 If you complete your studies earlier than anticipated, inform us by email or phone as soon as possible – preferably well in advance of the allowance payment date.
 The adult education allowance will end on the date when you graduate, even if your study leave is continuing.
 The graduation date is the date stated on your degree certificate.

 Also inform us if your studies are discontinued or if you notice that you are no longer studying full-time.

 Remember to inform us of changes in good time to avoid having to repay allowances.

 You have been granted an adult education allowance until 31 December but you graduate on 18 December.
 You cannot receive the allowance for the period from 19 to 31 December because your entitlement to study has ended.
 You must inform the Employment Fund that your studies have ended.